wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   subroutines.
 - `WAZO_GROUPNAME`: the value is the name of the group being called.
 This variable is only available in group subroutines.
-- `XIVO_GROUPOPTIONS`: the value is a list of options to be passed to the Queue application, e.g.
+- `WAZO_GROUPOPTIONS`: the value is a list of options to be passed to the Queue application, e.g.
   `hHtT`.
 This variable is only available in group subroutines.
 - `WAZO_INTERFACE`: the value is the Technology/Resource pairs that are used as the first argument of the